fatihcaen/insure-landing-page-challenge/README.md

 You can access the challenge from <a href="https://www.frontendmentor.io/challenges/insure-landing-page-uTU68JV8">this link</a>

+You can access the website from <a href="https://insure-landing-page-challenge.fatihcaen.now.sh/">this link</a>

 The designs were created to the following widths:

 - Mobile: 375px